-I’ve got such a delicious recipe for you today!
-This wonderfully festive Sweet Cinnamon Star Bread is so tasty, and so beautiful you’ll won’t want to save it just for the silly season.
+I have such a delicious recipe for you today!
+This wonderfully festive Sweet Cinnamon Star Bread is so tasty, and so beautiful than you won’t want to save it just for the silly season.
 It’s definitely beginning to look a lot like Christmas in my neck of the woods.
 The Christmas markets have opened, filling the city streets with cute little wooden huts and the air with the beguiling aromas of Glühwein and roasted almonds.
-Everywhere you turn it seems like there is tinsel and fairy lights and the sound of Christmas carols floating on the air.
+Everywhere you turn it seems like there are tinsel and fairy lights and the sound of Christmas carols floating on the air.

 As a New Zealander, I think the novelty of a Christmas in Europe will never wear off.
 Coming from the land of Christmas on the beach, barbecue Christmas lunch and Santa in swim gear, a real deal ‘Winter Wonderland’ is incredibly charming.
 Even better, I get to indulge my love of baking, because when it’s cold outside I can think of nothing better to do than hole up in the kitchen, keeping warm by the oven and baking Christmas biscuits and other festive treats.

 One of my favourite Christmas bakes though is Sweet Cinnamon Star Bread.
 Not only does it make a huge, show-offy, beautiful loaf to feed a crowd, it is actually much simpler than it looks, relying on some clever cutting and twisting to achieve the beautiful design.
 I’ve included lots of photos below so you can see how easy it is.

 Let me know if you try this recipe in the comments below, or using the hashtag #daysofjay on Instagram.
 Happy cooking!

 for the dough:

 - 250 ml milk